Keachi, Louisiana

 Keachi (pronounced "key-chai"; also spelled Keatchie or Keachie) is a town in DeSoto Parish, Louisiana, United States.
 The population was 295 at the 2010 census.
 It is part of the Shreveport–Bossier City Metropolitan Statistical Area.

+The Presbyterian Church in Keachi dates to 1848 and is listed on the National Register listings in DeSoto Parish, Louisiana.

 History

-Keachi features several sites on the National Register of Historic Places, including Allen House, Keachi Baptist Church, Keachi Presbyterian Church, Keachi Store, Keachi United Methodist Church, Liberty Lodge, The Oaks, Prude House, Spell House, and the Swearingen House.
+Keachi features several sites on the National Register of Historic Places, including Allen House, Keachi Baptist Church, Keachi Presbyterian Church, Keachi Store, Keachi United Methodist Church, Liberty Lodge, The Oaks, Prude House, Spell House, Longstreet Rosenwald School, and the Swearingen House.
 It also includes Keachie College.

-During the American Civil War, the Keatchie "highlanders" obtained $1,500 from the DeSoto Parish Police Jury for the war effort.
-The highlanders were known for their unusual dress, kilts and plaids, purchased with these funds.